FSipiano/newbieDictionary/README.md

 ### Compiler -
 A compiler is a program that translates computer programs written using letters, numbers, and characters into a machine language program that can be read and executed by a computer.
 For example gcc compiler is used to compile a C program.

+### Content -
+The substance of a website or digital experience.
+Content refers primarily to the text written for & placed on webpages, meant for consumption by the reader.
+You can also refer to images, videos, and documents integrated with the text as 'content.'

 ### Cryptography -
 The art of hiding secrets and researching for secure communications, to protect them from third parties.